 2. Complete the Research Grant Contract with your faculty mentor.

 3. Complete the SCHC Research Program Grant application.

 The Exploration Scholars Program was created to encourage the action it is named for — exploration.
-Creative projects are welcomed, and, unlike traditional research projects, the Exploration Scholars Program values students gaining research skills and an understanding of the realities of scholarship over groundbreaking discoveries (though those are, of course, always welcome!
+Creative projects are welcomed and research in a humanities field is encouraged, and, unlike traditional research projects, the Exploration Scholars Program values students gaining research skills and an understanding of the realities of scholarship over groundbreaking discoveries (though those are, of course, always welcome)!

 The student should have active and substantial intellectual input to the direction and focus of the project.
 Ideally, the student's contributions would be sufficient enough to warrant co-authorship on any resulting publications.
 Frequently students are able to become co-authors on published work.

 Please note, all students are required to attend a workshop each time they plan to submit a grant application (even if the application is for a renewal of an existing grant).

 The SURF and Exploration Scholars Programs were designed to allow Honors College students to work with a mentor on a project in the mentor’s discipline.
 Ideally, projects will be initiated by the student or conceived jointly by the student and mentor.
 For students in the early stages of their development as scholars, however, their work may serve to directly facilitate the mentor’s ongoing research.
 While a student’s project may directly contribute to the mentor’s research, it must always be remembered that it is the student’s project, not the mentor’s; the student should have a clear sense of involvement and ownership.
 Honors College Research Grants are for undergraduate research, not work-study or student employment.